-Chelsea Manning is a whistleblower who was working for the US military as a data analyst during the US-led coalition war in Afghanistan.
-She is currently serving a 35-year sentence in military prison for leaking classified US government documents to the Wikileaks website, and revealing to the public that the US army, the CIA and Iraqi and Afghan forces committed human rights violations.
+Chelsea Manning is a whistleblower who worked for the US military as a data analyst during the US-led coalition war in Afghanistan.
+In 2013, she was sentenced to 35-years in military prison for leaking classified US government documents to the Wikileaks website, and revealing to the public that the US army, the CIA and Iraqi and Afghan forces committed human rights violations.

 Chelsea has always claimed that she released information in the public interest.
 The crimes she exposed have never been investigated.

 Amnesty International campaigned for Chelsea Manning from 2013 until her eventual release, including in 2014 as part of our annual Write For Rights campaign leading to nearly 250,000 of our global supporters calling for her release.
 We also took on other initiatives such as advocacy and campaigning with stakeholders, sending birthday messages, and conducting a podcast interview with her.